Hrithik Roshan: 2003–2007: Revival and widespread success

 The following year, Roshan collaborated with Amitabh Bachchan and Preity Zinta on Farhan Akhtar's Lakshya (2004), a fictionalised coming-of-age story set against events from the 1999 Kargil War.
 He also featured in the item number "Main Aisa Kyun Hoon" (choreographed by Prabhu Deva) which proved popular with audiences.
 Roshan found it "one of the most challenging films" of his career at the time and said it made him respect soldiers.
 Although trade journalists expected the film to do well commercially, it failed to attract a wide audience.
-Over the years, it has attained a cult status in India.
+However, over the years, it has attained a cult status.
 For the film, Roshan earned Best Actor nominations at the Filmfare and Zee Cine ceremony.
 Manish Gajjar of the BBC praised Roshan's versatility and his transformation from a carefree youth to a determined and courageous soldier.
-Reviewing the film in 2016, Tatsam Mukherjee of India Today described his performance as career-best, highlighting his scene before the climax.
+Reviewing the film in 2016, Tatsam Mukherjee of India Today described his performance as a career-best, highlighting his scene before the climax.

 Roshan was not seen on screen again until 2006, with three new releases, including a cameo at the end of the year in the romance I See You.
 He co-starred with Naseeruddin Shah and Priyanka Chopra in his father's superhero production Krrish.
 A follow-up to his family's production Koi...
 Mil Gaya, it saw him play dual roles—the title superhero and his character from the original film.
 Before production, Roshan travelled to China to train with Tony Ching for the cable work that would be needed to make his character fly.
 Among the several injuries he sustained during production, Roshan tore the hamstring in his right leg and broke his thumb and toe.
 Krrish became the third-highest-grossing Bollywood film of 2006 with a worldwide revenue of ₹1.26 billion.
 It garnered him Best Actor awards at the 2007 Screen and the International Indian Film Academy Awards.
 Ronnie Scheib of Variety considered Roshan a prime asset of the film, noting that he "pulls off the pic's wilder absurdities with considerable panache."